Volunteer with Refugee Action Kingston

 How do I apply?

-If you’re interested in one of our open voluntary roles, click on the description for details on how to apply.
+If you’re interested in one of our open volunteer roles, click on the description for details on how to apply.

-You can express your interest in another area by emailing volunteer@refugeeactionkingston.org.uk with a little bit about yourself and what you’d like to offer.
+If you’re interested in another aspect of volunteering, email volunteer@refugeeactionkingston.org.uk with a little bit about yourself and what you’d like to offer.

-Our volunteer co-ordinator will be in touch to begin the process, which includes completing an application form along with two references, and other relevant forms required to volunteer at RAK.
+Our volunteer co-ordinator will be in touch to begin the process, which includes completing an application form along with two references.

-If you’re successful, we’ll contact your referees to discuss suitability for the role.
-You’ll then complete a volunteer induction before signing the volunteer agreement.
+We’ll contact your referees to discuss suitability for the role and you’ll then complete a volunteer induction before signing the volunteer agreement.

 Do I need to undergo a DBS check?